countable-web/open-source-corporation/sales/COMMISSION.rst

 Commission is divided as follows.

--  We pay 3% to whoever creates the outline checking grammer + spelling, copies content from related past proposals, coordinating deadline, and submitting. (admin)
+-  We pay 3% to whoever creates the outline checking grammar + spelling, copies content from related past proposals, coordinating deadline, and submitting. (admin)
 -  We pay 3% to whoever is responsible for sending the qualifying